-PHYS 110 - Introductory Physics I Course Outline: Sept 2023 - Dec 2023
+PHYS 110 - Introductory Physics I Course Outline: Sept 2024 - Dec 2024

-Instructors: laidlaw@uvic.ca (coordinator) travismartin@uvic.ca mroney@uvic.ca baghbaderani@uvic.ca tly rather than using any LMS messaging function. the email subject and tell us your student number.
-Lectures: Previously recorded le are expected to watch for the instructors to e A02 ELL 168 TWF 11:30-12:20 Dr Baghbaderani A03 BWC B150 TWF 1:30-2:20 Dr Martin Labs: In-person lab sessions will be held starting on Sept 11.
-You must attend your lab section; there is marked work starting Sept 11.
+Instructors: Dr T Martin Dr C Miller Dr JM Roney Please email us directl laidlaw@uvic.ca (coordinator) travismartin@uvic.ca calebmiller@uvic.ca mroney@uvic.ca tly rather than using any LMS messaging function. the email subject and tell us your student number.
+Lectures: A01ELL 168TWF 10:30-11:20Dr RoneyA02ELL 168TWF 11:30-12:20Dr MillerA03BWC B150TWF 1:30-2:20Dr MartinA04OnlineAsynchronousDr LaidlawThe in-person sections may be taught using a "flipped" modality.Previously recorded lecture videos will be available to all students; youare expected to watch them.
+The in-person sessions will be an opportunityfor the instructors to elaborate on the theory, applications, demonstrations,and examples as they consider appropriate.
+Labs: In-person lab sessions will be held starting on Sept 9.
+You must attend your lab section; there is marked work starting Sept 9.
 All students will complete their labs in person.
 Prerequisite: MATH 100, 109, or 102 (MATH 102 is not recommended) To register in this class, you must have credit for, or be concurrently registered at UVic in a calculus class (MATH 100, 102, or 109).
 We expect that you have mastered equivalent material to BC Physics 12.
-Required Texts: 1 A textbook, lab manual, and other course resources by Dr Keeler, Dr Laidlaw, and Dr Martin will be available electronically.
+Required Text ts: - A textbook, lab manual, and other course resources by Dr Keeler, Dr Laidlaw, and Dr Martin will be available electronically.
 To access these resources and the assignments you must purchase the text.
 The purchase is done through the bookstore, and can be done online.
 Other Required Supplies: You need to ensure you have a computer, a working webcam, and a stable internet connection with bandwidth to support applications such as Zoom.